Skip to content

 Spending Policy

 The Board of Trustees authorizes total annual spending from the endowment.
-The approved spending policy appropriates 4.5 percent of the five-year average market value of the overall endowment investment portfolio for spending.
-From that amount, income equal to 5 percent of the five-year average market value of scholarship and other restricted investment funds are expended for awards, unless otherwise explicitly stipulated by the donor or by the Board, with the balance (board-designated endowment earnings) allocated to support general operations.
+The approved spending policy appropriates 4.5 percent of the twenty-quarter average market value of the overall endowment investment portfolio for spending.
+From that total amount, income equal to 5 percent of the twenty-quarter average market value of endowed scholarships and other restricted investment funds is expended for awards, unless otherwise explicitly stipulated by the donor or by the Board, with the balance (Board-designated endowment earnings) allocated to support general operations.
 The Board believes that this spending policy balances the need to provide consistent financial support for current operations, such as scholarships, faculty support, and facilities maintenance, while ensuring the fund’s long-term sustainable growth.
-The 4.5 percent rate replaces a 3.0 percent rate that governed endowment spending through the 2024/25 budget.
-This more cautious spend rate has enabled the fund to grow over the last 35 years from an operationally insignificant $20 million to today’s $320 million.
-The Board of Trustees has determined that this increase in the spend rate is appropriate to meet current needs while preserving the ability to serve future generations.

-For the 2024/5 academic year, the total allocation from endowment funds was approximately $4.5 million which was used primarily to support student scholarships.
-That figure will rise to approximately $7.0 million for 2025/26 and include enhanced support for the unrestricted operating budget with priorities established by the Executive Committee of the Board of Trustees.
+For the 2025/26 fiscal year, approximately $4.3 million has been appropriated for spending primarily in support of student scholarships.
+An additional $6.9 million provides support for the unrestricted operating budget and priorities established by the Board of Trustees.

 Performance

-The performance of the endowment (at 12/31/24) is provided below.
+The performance of the endowment (at June 30, the Institute’s fiscal year-end) is provided below.
 The benchmark is a blended composite of capital market indices that represent the target asset allocation and risk profile of the endowment.